 Choose Pages if you want to create standalone pages on your WordPress blog such as an About Us page, Contact page, etc.

 To create your first blog post, head over to your post editor by clicking Posts » Add New.

 You will need to add a title to your post and start writing content in your post editor.
-To upload images to your blog, all you have to do is drag and drop your images to the text editor from your computer.
+To upload images to your blog, all you have to do is drag and drop your images into the text editor from your computer.
 Alternatively, you can use the Add Media button to upload your images and videos.